Wondering how to get rid of garlic breath? Make it go away pronto and fix bad breath with these easy home remedies.

-On top of its great taste, garlic provides many health benefits:
+On top of its great taste, garlic provides many other health benefits:

 - Garlic provides antioxidants.

 - Garlic may help immunity.

-- Garlic may lower the risk of certain cancers and other diseases.
+- Garlic may lower the risk of certain diseases.

 Of course, before loading all my recipes with this super ingredient, I always consider the dreaded garlic breath.

 Luckily, there are some secret (now not so secret, since I’m sharing them with you!) ways to significantly minimize the aftermath of eating garlic.

 Because garlic can cause bad breath, many people avoid it!
 How to have good breath after eating garlic?
 Thankfully, a preliminary study in Food Chemistry has found a way to diminish garlic breath.

 The study authors gave a subject water, apple (raw, juiced, or heated), lettuce (raw or heated), mint leaves (raw or juiced), or green tea almost immediately after eating garlic.